 In response to Christ and the Church, the mission of The Methodist Home for Children and Youth is to be a model agency that restores childhoods, strengthens families and cultivates a people-building organization.

-The vision of The Methodist Home is to be an organization where “a child receives more physical care, more love, understanding and encouragement than he is likely to experience without …” (adapted from Spencer Millham)
+The vision of The Methodist Home is to be an organization where those we serve receive more grace, understanding, care and support than they are likely to experience elsewhere …

-Our values embrace servant ministry, learning, respect, trustworthiness, responsibility and caring.
 Our organization is committed to The Sanctuary Model® of Care.
-We embrace the seven commitments of The Sanctuary Model® which include: Nonviolence, Emotional Intelligence, Social Learning, Open Communication, Social Responsibility, Democracy and Growth & Change.
+We embrace the seven commitments of The Sanctuary Model® which include: